lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

 ## Chapter 19: Stories and Games Take Place in Worlds

 * Transmedia worlds
+    * Term coined by Henry Jenkins: fantasy worlds that can be entered through many media:. coined the term transmedia worlds to refer to fantasy worlds that can be entered through many different media: print, video, animation, toys, games, and many others.
 	* Star Wars toys were popular because they provide "another gateway into that world": kids could write their own Star Wars stories.
 	* Pokemon another strong example: the TV show and card game reflected the intricate rules of the gameplay closely: "multiple media as gateways into a single, well-defined world"
 	* Can be long-lived: see James Bond, Disney etc.